-First Steps Together is an educational provision which supports learners to realise their full potential, whilst developing their social and emotional resilience.
+First Steps Together offers an integrated therapeutic, and education provision which supports pupils to realise their full potential, whilst developing their social and emotional resilience.

-Due to the complex nature of the learners that attend First Steps Together, it is our responsibility to provide them with the most appropriate curriculum, to promote their academic learning and life skills.
-This also includes encouraging learners to understand their Personal Social and Cultural values and those of others.
+Due to the complex nature of the pupils that attend First Steps Together, it is our responsibility to provide them with the most appropriate curriculum, to promote their academic learning and life skills.
+This also includes encouraging learners to understand their Personal Social and Cultural Education.

-Learners who attend First Steps Together have invariably experienced disrupted education placements.
-Some may have limited positive experiences of education, and our assessment processes may demonstrate that learners are working below age related expectations on admission.
+Pupils who attend First Steps Together have invariably experienced disrupted education placements.
+Some may have limited positive experiences of education, and our assessment processes may demonstrate that pupils are working below age related expectations on admission.

-First Steps Together is well-resourced and has a comprehensive range of facilities including access to ICT in classrooms, a science lab, purpose built catering classrooms, art classrooms, large outdoor grounds, dinner hall which includes recreational space, a purpose-built shower and changing room, and an abundance of specialist resources; these include sensory, SEMH, and communication and interaction aides.
+First Steps Together is well-resourced and has a comprehensive range of facilities including ICT in classrooms, a science lab, purpose built catering classrooms, art classrooms, large outdoor grounds, dinner hall which includes recreational space, a purpose-built shower and changing room, and an abundance of specialist resources; these include sensory, SEMH, and communication and interaction aides.
 Staff are highly skilled and there is a professional development programme in place which includes the robust induction of any new staff to the school.
-Staff/learner ratios are deliberately high to ensure learners feel well supported.
+Staff/pupil ratios are deliberately high in order to ensure pupils feel well supported.

-This policy covers the flexibility of approach we take with our curriculum, within the parameters of the National Curriculum, and how this approach supports the learners at First Steps Together to access the curriculum.
-Our curriculum is broad and rich and meets the needs of our learners using our individual learning plans (ILP's).
-Our curriculum provides consistency throughout the school, whilst recognising developmental and age-related aspects to learning.
-Staff have worked closely together to develop the curriculum, meaning there is ownership and understanding of the knowledge and skills learners will gain at each stage in their educational journey.
+This policy covers the flexibility of approach we take with our curriculum, within the parameters of the National Curriculum, and how this approach supports the pupils at First Steps Together to access the curriculum.
+Our curriculum is broad and rich and meets the needs of our pupils.
+Our curriculum provides consistency throughout the school whilst recognising developmental and age-related aspects to learning.
+Staff have worked closely together to develop the curriculum, meaning there is ownership and understanding of the knowledge and skills pupils will gain at each stage in their educational journey.